-Freshman candidates for other of juarters should req uest information fro om the Office of Under graduate Admission.
+Freshman candidates for other quarters should request information from the Office of Undergraduate Admission.

-Early Decision Regular Decision Apply by November 1 January 1 Take SAT Reasoning Test or ACT Plus Writing by November test January test If taking SAT Subject Tests, take by November test January test To apply for financial aid, file CSS PROFILE by December 1 February 15 and file FAFSA by May 15 February 15 Northwestern mails decision letter by December 15 April 1 Applicant's reply and nonrefundable tuition deposit due February 1 May 1
+Early Decision Regular Decision Apply by November 1 January 2 Take SAT Reasoning Test or ACT Plus Writing by November test January test If taking SAT Subject Tests, take by November test January test To apply for financial aid, file CSS PROFILE by December 1 February 15 and file FAFSA by May 15 February 15 Northwestern mails decision letter by December 15 April 1 Applicant's reply and nonrefundable tuition deposit due February 1 May 1

-Regular Decision HPME preapplication deadline December 1 HPME application deadline January 1 Freshman application to Northwestern by January 1 Take SAT Reasoning Test (or ACT Plus Writing) by December test Take two SAT Subject Tests by December test To apply for financial aid, file FAFSA and CSS PROFILE by February 15 Northwestern mails decision letter by April 1 Applicant's reply and nonrefundable tuition deposit due May 1
+Regular Decision HPME preapplication deadline December 1 HPME application deadline January 2 Freshman application to Northwestern by January 2 Take SAT Reasoning Test (or ACT Plus Writing) by December test Take two SAT Subject Tests by December test To apply for financial aid, file FAFSA and CSS PROFILE by February 15 Northwestern mails decision letter by April 1 Applicant's reply and nonrefundable tuition deposit due May 1

-Transfer Students for Any Quarter of Matriculation
+Transfer Students for Fall or Winter Matriculation

-Fall Winter Spring Summer Apply by May 1 November 1 February 1 May 1 (Because space is limited in some programs, tr ansfer candidates should apply well b efore these dates) Take tests by May 1 November 1 February 1 May 1 (SAT Reasoning Test or ACT Plus Writing; scores from previous academic years are acceptable) Apply for financial aid by April 1 October 1 January 1 April 1 (Consult with Office of Undergraduate Admission) Northwestern mails decision letter as soon as possible after the application deadline; a reply is due within two weeks.
+Fall Winter Apply by May 1 October 1 (Because space is limited in some programs, transfer candidates should apply well before these dates) Take tests by May 1 November 1 (SAT Reasoning Test or ACT Plus Writing; scores from previous academic years are acceptable) Apply for financial aid by April 1 October 1 (Consult with Office of Undergraduate Admission) Northwestern mails decision letter as soon as possible after the application deadline; a reply is due within two weeks.